tutajrobert/grot/README.md

 # GRoT> Graficzny Rozwiązywacz Tarcz
-GRot> is the linear Finite Element Method solver, pre and postprocessor with nonlinear plasticity.
+GRoT> is the linear Finite Element Method solver, pre and postprocessor with nonlinear plasticity.
 Use for strength analysis of simple geometries built of 4-noded quadrilateral plane stress and strain elements.
 Its most unique function is the easy input of geometry of models, which is taken directly from an image saved as a bitmap file.

 ![Plastic strains](https://tutajrobert.github.io/grot/pl_strain.png "Plastic strains plot")